Norms in sinogram space and stability estimates for the Radon transform: Abstract

 \section{Abstract}

 We consider different norms for the Radon transform $Rf$ of a function~$f$ and investigate under which conditions they can be estimated from above or below by some standard norms for~$f$.
-We define Fourier-based norms for $Rf$ that can be related to Bessel-potential space norms for $f$.
-Furthermore, we define a variant of a total-variation norm for $Rf$ and provide conditions under which it is equivalent to the total-variation norm of $f$.
-As an illustration of potential applications of these results, we propose a novel nonlinear backprojection method for inverting the Radon transform.
+We define Fourier-based norms for $Rf$ which can be related to Bessel-potential space norms for~$f$.
+Furthermore, we define a variant of a total-variation norm for $Rf$ and provide conditions under which it is equivalent to the total-variation norm of~$f$.
+To illustrate potential applications of these results, we propose a novel nonlinear backprojection method for inverting the Radon transform and present numerical results on simulated and experimental data.

 \textbf{Keywords.} Inverse and Ill-Posed Problems, Radon Transform, Stability Estimates, Total Variation Regularization